Education in Neyyattinkara

-The town has a number of secondary, and higher secondary educational institutions, plus a number of Polytechnics, and Engineering Colleges in the vicinity.
+Neyyattinkara has a number of secondary, and higher secondary educational institutions, plus a number of Polytechnics, and Engineering Colleges in the vicinity.
 The Govt.
 HSS in the town is one of the oldest schools in the entire state.
 It was established long before in the 1890s.
 It has churned out a number of proficient people, who have excelled in every field.